Log Calabi-Yau surfaces and Jeffrey-Kirwan residues: Introduction

+could be computed in terms of the complex structure of a suitable family of Calabi-Yau manifolds $\mathcal{X} \to S$, such that $e^{\hat{Z}_{i, s}}$ provide coordinates on $S$, the base of the family; and at the same time that, after a well-defined change of variables, \eqref{JKPartFunc} might also encode certain interesting Gromov-Witten invariants.
+We emphasise that a priori our expectations are only based on a formal analogy with the more complicated Jeffrey-Kirwan generating functions appearing in \cite{beniniS2, closset}, and we do not prove here a direct link to the physical results of these works.

+However, our second result, Theorem \ref{MainThm}, does confirm these expectations for a particular class of Jeffrey-Kirwan generating functions \eqref{JKPartFunc}.
+That is, we provide a family $\mathcal{X} \to S$ as above and explain precisely how its complex structure determines \eqref{JKPartFunc} in these cases; and how this also yields an interpretation of \eqref{JKPartFunc} in terms of Gromov-Witten theory.

-Our second result, Theorem \ref{MainThm}, relates JK residues to the $B$-model directly, in a special case, using the mirror symmetry construction for log Calabi-Yau surfaces proposed by Gross, Hacking and Keel\footnote{Here and in the rest of the paper, we reference the unabdriged version of \cite{ghk}, available as {\tt arXiv:1106.4977v1}.} \cite{ghk}.
+Our approach is based on the mirror symmetry construction for log Calabi-Yau surfaces proposed by Gross, Hacking and Keel\footnote{Here and in the rest of the paper, we reference the unabdriged version of \cite{ghk}, available as {\tt arXiv:1106.4977v1}.} \cite{ghk}.
+Thus, we consider pairs $(Y, D)$ where $Y$ is a smooth complex projective rational surface, endowed with an anticanonical cycle of rational curves